A project of the Partnership for a New American Economy

 Colorado is home to a thriving startup community and agriculture sector, and both industries depend on immigrants to prosper.
 In recognition of the contributions that immigrants make to the Colorado economy, a bipartisan group of prominent business and civic leaders have come together to form The Colorado Compact, an in-state effort to build support for national action on smart immigration reform.
 The 85 signers of the Colorado Compact include Senator Michael Bennet, a Democrat, and former Senator Hank Brown, a Republican, in addition to leaders of faith organizations, law enforcement agencies, agricultural interests, and colleges and universities.
 Among other goals, the Compact calls for establishing a pathway to citizenship for upstanding undocumented immigrants, improving our current worker visa system, and implementing a reasonable strategy to enforce immigration laws.

 Despite its comparatively small size, Colorado’s immigrant population has a large impact on the state’s economy.
-Also, Colorado’s immigrant population grew substantially over the last decade: there were over 50 percent more immigrants in Colorado in 2011 than there were in 2000.
+Also, Colorado’s immigrant population grew substantially over the last thirteen years: there were 34 percent more immigrants in Colorado in 2013 than there were in 2000.

 Percent of state’s population that is immigrant